-A PhD (Doctor pf Philosophy) is a piece of focussed research resulting in a thesis.

-- •The result should not be a text book! - •The result should not be a diary of events!
+- A PhD (Doctor of Philosophy) is a piece of focussed research resulting in a thesis that is examined in the form of a Viva. - The result should not be a text book! - The result should not be a diary of events!